MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/03/devtools-123.md

 ---
-title: What's New in DevTools (Microsoft Edge 122)
+title: What's New in DevTools (Microsoft Edge 123)
-description: "New experiment: Memory tool will report backing store sizes as part of an object's shallow size.
+description: "Memory tool reports backing store sizes as part of an object's shallow size.
 Crash analyzer tool is available by default.
-Command Palette is deprecated.
+Command Palette experimental feature has been removed.
+Undocked DevTools window is kept focused as the topmost window while inspecting a page.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual